GeekInTheNorth/Stott.Security.Optimizely/README.md

 });
 ```

-On a Controller Action that then uses the `[EnableCors("TEST-POLICY")]`, then the policy as defined in code will be used.
+On a Controller Action that then uses the `[EnableCors("TEST-POLICY")]`, if the policy has been defined in code, then it will be used.
 In all other cases the CORS policy defined by this module will be used instead.
+The priority of which policy is used is in the following order:

+- If the provided policy name is null or empty or whitespace, then the module policy will be used.
+- If the provided policy name matches the module policy name, then the module policy will be used.
+- If a code based policy is found that matches the provided policy name, then the code based policy will be used.
+- If a code based policy cannot be found that It the requested policy name, then the module policy will be used.

 ## FAQ